 This policy helps pay for repair or replacement of a sheet metal contractor’s welding equipment and fabrication tools if they are lost, stolen, or damaged.

-As a sheet metal worker, your profession comes with many risks.
+From intricate heating and cooling systems to rain gutters, sheet metal fabrication comes with many risks.
 These include lawsuits, metalworking injuries, stolen tools, and auto accidents.
 Many general contractors also require you to be insured.
 Sheet metal insurance can pay for expenses and help fulfill the terms of your contracts.